Jackstraw Inference for AJIVE Data Integration: Jackstraw Inference

 \subsection{Jackstraw Diagnostic Graph}

-Figure \ref{diag} shows the jackstraw results for the simulated toy example shown in Figure \ref{AJIVEreal}.
+Jackstraw typically involves a very large number of individual hypothesis tests.
+We recommend three diagnostic graphs (kernal density estimates, jackstraw p-values, and Kolmogorov-Smirnov tests) as useful methods for quickly summarizing the results of the numerous individual hypothesis tests such as those shown in Figure \ref{diag} of the toy example in Section \ref{toy}.
 In the left panel, the black curve is a kernel density estimate visualization of the $F_{null}^b$ distribution (on the $log_{10}$ scale) calculated in Step 2 of the algorithm in Section \ref{al}.
-The red (significant) and blue (not significant) are the observed F statistics: $F_j$ calculated in Step 1.
+The red (significant) and blue (not significant) dots are the observed F statistics: $F_j$ calculated in Step 1.
 Significance is at the level of 0.05 using the Bonferroni correction.
 The middle panel shows the sorted jackstraw p-values, computed in Step 3, for all the genes.
-Out of 120 features, we find 68 significant features in the joint component.
-The right panel shows the results of a Kolmogorov-Smirnov test (K-S test)\cite{walsh1963bounded}, which tests the uniformity of the distribution of these p-values.
-In this panel, the colored curve is relatively far from the 45-degree line and the K-S p-value is $9.34\times e^{-41}$, thus, indicating the first joint component has useful information and is important.
+Out of 120 features, we find 40 significant features in the joint component.
+The right panel shows the results of a Kolmogorov-Smirnov test (K-S test)\cite{walsh1963bounded} for whether the first component overall has useful information.
+This tests the uniformity of the distribution of these p-values.
+In this panel, the colored curve is relatively far from the 45-degree line and the K-S p-value is $1.2\times e^{-11}$.